jlbradley1844/jlbradley1844.github.io/_posts/2022-10-20-racism-pick-your-poison.md

 will.
 "The problem of racism," such as it is, is most obviously embodied by white racists, particularly those in positions of authority.
-Not surprisingly, these people are frequently completely outside of the social circles of the whites who are concerned by racism.
-This is for a very good reason: most whites who do have racist relations have found such people to be impervious to reason to an almost perverse degree, to they extent that they consider lack of contact with such people to be a precious benefit.
-Efforts to "educate" these people, more often than not, backfires badly as they continue to stubbornly dig into their obsolete attitudes.
+Not surprisingly, these people are frequently completely outside of the social circles of the whites most concerned by racism.
+This is for a very good reason: most whites who know such people have found them to be impervious to reason on the issue to an almost perverse degree, to they extent that they consider lack of contact with such racists to be a precious benefit.
+Efforts to "educate" these people, more often than not, backfires badly, as they continue to stubbornly dig into their entrenched attitudes.
 Meanwhile, there are few African-Americans who are willing to risk their neck to "educate" these people; indeed, they may rightly feel that the fact such people are allowed at all as authority figures in politics and